yuanchun-li/HybridFlow/README.md

 mvn install
 ```

-If things go well, the command will generate a executable jar file under `target` directory.
+If everything goes well, this command will generate an executable jar file under the `target` directory.

 ## Usage

-The tool requires a apk file (which you want to analyze) and a sources and sinks definition as inputs.
+This tool requires a apk file (which you want to analyze) and a sources and sinks definition as inputs.

 You may also specify the Android SDK home which contains the proper version of android.jar.
 For example, if the apk is targeted android 19, the android.jar file should appear in `sdk/platforms` directory.